American University in Cairo: History

 The American University in Cairo Press was established in 1960.
 By 2016, it was publishing up to 80 books annually.

 In 1978, the university established the Desert Development Center to promote sustainable development in Egypt's reclaimed desert areas.
 The Desert Development Center's legacy is being carried forward by the Research Institute for a Sustainable Environment.

 Faculty voted "no confidence" in university president Francis J. Ricciardone in February 2019.
 In a letter to the president, the faculty cited "low morale, complaints about his management style, grievances over contracts and accusations of illegal discrimination" with tensions further increasing when Ricciardone invited U.S. Secretary of State Mike Pompeo to give a speech at the university.

 On February 11, 2019, the Board of Trustees of the American University in Cairo reaffirmed its continued confidence and unqualified support for President Francis J. Ricciardone.
-In May 2019, it extended his tenure till June 2024.
+In May 2019, it extended his tenure to June 2024.
 Ricciardone retired June 2021.

 The board of trustees announced their appointment of Ahmad S. Dallal as the university's 13th president on June 22, 2021.

 On March 1, 2025, the United States' Department of Government Efficiency (DOGE) announced the termination of over $171 million in research grants from the United States Agency for International Development (USAID) for the American University in Cairo.
 DOGE stated they saved the U.S. federal government $101,396,775 from wasteful spending by the American University in Cairo.